 Distance Education (DE) is a learning style that allows students to learn independently.
 Courses offered through DE have no classes; they are offered online only.
 These courses are offered by the University of Guelph through the Office of Open Learning to provide more flexibility for students who cannot or who prefer not to participate in more traditional learning opportunities.
 For more information please see Open Learning.
-Please see the Schedule of Fees to see the additional costs associated with taking a course in DE format.
+Please see Student Financial Services to see any additional costs associated with taking a course in DE format.
 Not all courses are offered in DE format.

 There are several places for you to get assistance with class material.
 Options include asking the course instructor questions after class or during posted office hours, Supported Learning Groups (SLGs), Teaching Assistant (TA) office hours, as well as help sessions offered by the individual class.
 You also have the option of hiring a tutor if you feel it is necessary.
 See the Additional Support section of this website.

 If you are ill, and unable to complete any graded work that takes place during the semester, please follow the instructions provided to you in the Course Outline or contact the Course Instructor.
 If you are unsure who to contact or what to do, then please contact your Program Counsellor.
 Do not write a midterm exam unless you are confident that you are medically/psychologically fit to do so.
 Once an exam has been written there are very limited options in terms of academic consideration (none of which are guaranteed).
 If you feel you have other grounds to miss an assignment or midterm, please contact the Course Instructor.
 If it is something affecting multiple courses, please contact the Program Counselling office.

 What do I do if I am ill during Final Exams (or have other valid grounds for missing a Final Exam or Final Assignment)?